reubinoff/clinicult_documentation_newgen/a9bcd2c0cec5037332a93f2f27d31850cec34904/_sources/security.rst.txt

 ******************
 Each clinic in the platform will run on seperate :ref:`ECS` cluster.
 Each cluster will has seperate subnet in his VPC. there will be know open ports between clinic's subnets.

 Each Clinic will have different database per service.
-All the databases can be on the same RDS server. the database name will be generated automaticlly during :ref:`Clinic Onboarding` time. the access from the cluster to the database, will be from Security-group that will define access from the Cluster to the spsific database. each service will have his own security-group to access his own database. hence, Only the relevant service can access the database.
+All the databases can be on the same RDS server. the database name will be generated automaticlly during :ref:`Onboarding` time. the access from the cluster to the database, will be from Security-group that will define access from the Cluster to the spsific database. each service will have his own security-group to access his own database. hence, Only the relevant service can access the database.